turboapps/docs/server/hub_server/administration.md

 ```
 The current logged in user may not be an administrator of the Hub server.
 Add the user to the administrators group.
 For more information refer to [Managing Users and Authentication](/docs/server/hub-server/administration#managing-users-and-authentication).

-**NOTE:** If you add the user to the administrators group after already attempting to push an image to the Hub server, you may have to wait up to 5 minutes for the prermissions to propagate to the Hub server.
+**NOTE:** If you add the user to the administrators group after already attempting to push an image to the Hub server, you may have to wait up to 5 minutes for the permissions to propagate to the Hub server.
 Either switch to an API key based login, or restart the Hub server process and try again.

 #### Managing Repositories